linrongbin16/lin.vim/WISH_LIST.md

-# Feature Wish List
+# Wish List

 This page is for adding wish features(plugins), or removing don't want features(plugins).
-Please contribute this page to make lin.vim better.
+Please submit PR to this page to add your wishes.
+I will open related votes to discuss the pros and cons, and make change.

 # Contents